Special Education Testing

 - Educational Assessment (conducted by an Educational Diagnostician or Special Education Teacher) – This is an assessment that compares a student’s academic functioning with other students of the same age.
 The test usually focuses on Reading, Writing, Math, and Oral Language.
 It looks at several areas within each major area.
 For example, in reading there will be a subtest measuring comprehension, recognizing site words, and speed of reading.
 This test focuses on broad skills that a student should know, rather than testing exactly what is taught in class.
 For example, in class, a teacher will give a list of spelling words to study before the test.
 A class spelling test will measure the student’s ability to spell and their ability to memorize those specific words.
 There is no way to study for an Educational Test, as it only measures the specific skill being tested.

-- Sociocultural Assessment (usually conducted at the student’s home by a School Social Worker or Visiting Teacher) – The parents are interviewed to obtain information regarding the student that may be pertinent to eligibility.
+- Sociocultural Assessment (usually conducted at the student’s home by a School Social Worker) – The parents are interviewed to obtain information regarding the student that may be pertinent to eligibility.
 It is also a way to help the parents voice their opinions.
 Developmental history is reviewed, as home environment, access to educational resources, and important life changes are discussed.
 Often adaptive behavior is also assessed.